Radvendii/MAR1D/README.md

 To cross-compile for windows, `nix-build nix/windows.nix` or for flakes `nix build .#windows`, then transfer the contents of `result/` to a windows computer, or `cd result; wine ./MAR1D.exe` (you must be in the same directory as `MAR1D.exe`).

 I've also added a convenient wrapper `nix build .#windows-zip` (flakes only) which produces `result/MAR1D.zip` that can be transferred to a windows computer more easily.

 ### Mac OS X Bundle

-Mac OS X Nix cross-compilation is a little broken at the moment, so you have to be running Nix *on* Mac OS X for this one.
+Mac OS X Nix cross-compilation is ~~a little broken at the moment~~ impossible because Apple goes out of their way to prevent it, so you have to be running Nix *on* Mac OS X for this one.
 But then it's as simple as running `nix-build nix/darwin-app.nix`, or with flakes `nix build .#darwin-app`.
 This will produce `result/MAR1D.app` that should work like any other application on Mac OS X.

 ### AppImage